mugdhak30/mugdhak30.github.io/docs/_posts/2023-06-11-Melbourne-Innings-to-Remember.md

 A month ago, I spent a week in the Victorian city of Melbourne.
 I was there to attend a Software Engineering Conference, but took some afternoons off to experience the "Aussie life" and ended up making memories of a lifetime.

-I am a huge Cricket fan.
+I am a huge cricket fan.
 On the first few evenings my fellow conference delegates were out spending time at the beach or in the zoo.
 My attention, however, was focused on only one place: the [Melbourne Cricket Ground](https://en.wikipedia.org/wiki/Melbourne_Cricket_Ground).
 Frankly, the biggest incentive to apply for this conference was my hope to tour the MCG (I hope my advisor doesn't read my blog :D).
 It is the largest stadium in the Southern Hemisphere, but it is so much more than that.
 It has been a very important part of my childhood.
-Some of my fondest memories of home are watching nail-biting Cricket matches with my father and sister.
-The MCG and the Oval (in the UK) have always been stadiums that have seen the most milestones in test Cricket.
-For the greatest part of our childhood, the Aussies were almost unbeatable at Cricket.
+Some of my fondest memories of home are watching nail-biting cricket matches with my father and sister.
+The MCG and the Oval (in the UK) have always been stadiums that have seen the most milestones in test criicket.
+For the greatest part of our childhood, the Aussies were almost unbeatable at cricket.
 A lot of our childhood was spent witnessing the rivalry between the "Men in Blue" and "the Kangaroos"!
 The child me would have cried tears of joy had she predicted the kind of afternoon I had planned for myself.

 {:refdef: style="text-align: center;"}
 ![](/images/Melbourne2_1.jpg){:width="400" style="padding:20px"}
 ![](/images/Melbourne2_2.jpg){:width="400" style="padding:20px"}
 {:refdef}

 I had booked a guided [MCG tour](https://www.getyourguide.com/melbourne-l202/melbourne-melbourne-cricket-grounds-mcg-guided-tour-t115996/) as soon as the conference had released its program.
 Most of our group was Indian (no surprises there) and some were from Australia.
 The Aussies were really emotional on seeing Shane Warne's statue and the stand in his honour.
-It made me realise how important the game of Cricket is for this country.
+It made me realise how important the game of cricket is for this country.
 The tour started with a walk along the stands.
-My mind went back to the commentators saying "And welcome back to the MCG......" after a commercial break between an ongoing Cricket match (those days <3).
+My mind went back to the commentators saying "And welcome back to the MCG......" after a commercial break between an ongoing cricket match (those days <3).
 I was tempted to scream on top of my lungs, "East or West, Men in Blue are the best" (don't worry, I didn't).

 {:refdef: style="text-align: center;"}
 ![](/images/Melbourne2_3.jpg){:width="750" style="padding:20px"}